bfgfsbdfget/markdown-site/README.md

 - Run `npm run import <url>` to scrape and create draft posts locally
 - Then sync to dev or prod with `npm run sync` or `npm run sync:prod`

+### Dashboard

+The framework includes a centralized dashboard at `/dashboard` for managing content and configuring your site.
+Features include:

+- Content management: Edit posts and pages with live preview
+- Sync commands: Run sync operations from the browser
+- Site configuration: Configure all settings via UI
+- Newsletter management: Integrated subscriber and email management
+- AI Agent: Writing assistance powered by Claude
+- Analytics: Real-time stats dashboard

+WorkOS authentication is recommended so no one has access to your dashboard if it's enabled.
+Configure it in `siteConfig.ts` to protect the dashboard in production.
+See [How to use the Markdown sync dashboard](https://www.markdown.fast/how-to-use-the-markdown-sync-dashboard) and [How to setup WorkOS](https://www.markdown.fast/how-to-setup-workos) for details.

 ### Newsletter and Email

 The framework includes AgentMail integration for newsletter subscriptions and contact forms.
 Features include: